 Travel and Lodging.
-For BDC transplant services, and other programs deemed appropriate by the Plan.
+For BDC services and Other Centers of Excellence (OCE) approved by the Plan.

-Travel and lodging reimbursement up to a maximum lifetime benefit of \$10,000 for each approved transplant is also available for covered services when provided by Blue Distinction Centers.
+Travel and lodging reimbursement up to a maximum lifetime benefit of \$10,000 for each approved transplant is also available for covered services when provided by Blue Distinction Centers and Other Centers of Excellence Approved by the plan.
 Specifically, travel and lodging reimbursement is available for the transplant recipient and one other adult or, if the recipient is under 18 years of age, for the recipient and two parents.
 If the facility provider is less than 100 miles from the recipient's home, standard automobile mileage and parking fees are reimbursable.
 No reimbursement is available for automobile maintenance or repair.